MurphyPone/murphypone.github.io/src/content/ml-4.md

 \end{aligned}}
 $$

-Under an explatory start, all returns for each state-action pair are accumulated and averaged, regardless of what policy they were earned under.
+Under an exploratory start, all returns for each state-action pair are accumulated and averaged, regardless of what policy they were earned under.
 This implies that an MS ES cannot converge to any sub-optimal policy, otherwise the value function would eventually converge to the value function for that bad policy, forcing a change in the policy.

 > Convergence to this optimal fixed point seems inevitable as the changes to the action-value function decrease over time, but has not yet been formally proved.